bzemen/datasciencecoursera/README.md

 # datasciencecoursera
-This is a test repo for a coursera coruse.
+This is a test repo for a coursera course.